iz4tow/Wireguard-UDP2RAW-GUI/README.md

 - Run as root ./install_wg_with_udp2raw.sh
 - Complete the installation, the script will install and configure: wireguard, udp2raw and the webUI
 - reboot
-- You will find the webUI at http://<your server IP>
+- You will find the webUI at http://your server IP
-- After that visit <>